Vranda2011/Docker/ReadMe-Files/Docker_compose_yml.md

 Step 5: go to github gist of your github account

+       Note : Gists are a great way to share your work.
+You can share single files, parts of files, or full applications.
+You can access gists at https://gist.github.com.

+       Every gist is a Git repository, which means that it can be forked, cloned, and manipulated in every way.

-Step 6: Copy the following code in a new config.json gist file
+Step 6: Create a new gist file named as config.json amd copy the following code in it

        {
     "interface":":4984",